-Written for Kion by Kelsey Hess, CTNC

 But there’s one glaring truth that seems to fly under the radar as fasting gets more popular…

-And while we're not arguing that fasting can absolutely be helpful for some women, there’s no doubt that others are experiencing negative side effects from frequent fasting.
+And while fasting can absolutely be helpful for some women, there’s no doubt that others are experiencing negative side effects from their fasting practice.

 So in Part 1 of this two-part series on fasting for women, we're taking a deep dive into: